Q1. What is a neuron?

-Ques 13: What is the autonomic nervous system?
+Q13.
+What is the autonomic nervous system?

 The autonomic nervous system controls the involuntary action of the body.
 It mainly controls and integrates the functions of internal organs like heart, blood vessels, glands, smooth muscles and uterus in the body.
 The autonomic nervous system is subdivided into (i) sympathetic and (ii) parasympathetic system.
 The organs receive nerves from both sympathetic and parasympathetic nerve fibers.
 They have antagonistic effects on the organs if one is stimulatory, the other is inhibitory.

-Ques 14: Define reflex action with suitable examples.
+Q14.
+Define reflex action with suitable examples.

 When we suddenly withdraw our hands on pricking a pin, it is a reflex action.
 This type of sudden response to a stimulus is involuntary.
 A reflex action is defined as an unconscious and involuntary response of effectors to a stimulus.
 In reflex actions, a message from the receptors is relayed by sensory nerves to the spinal cord, which sends information for response via motor nerves to effectors.
 The pathway is called reflex arc.
 The simplest type of reflex action is knee-jerk reflex.
 In this case, while sitting with freely hanging legs, a strike below the knee cap kicks the leg forward.
 Other reflex actions are coughing, sneezing, yawning and blinking of eyes.

-Ques 15: Name the hormones secreted by thyroid, parathyroid and pancreas.
+Q15.
+Name the hormones secreted by thyroid, parathyroid and pancreas.

 (i) Thyroid secretes thyroxin,